eltrino/diamantedesk-documentation/docs/user-guide/channels/portal.md

-#Web Portal
+#Portal

-When a customer attempts to leave a request or report an issue through a web portal, the system redirects this user to a DiamanteDesk request module.
+When a customer attempts to leave a request or report an issue through a web site supported by DiamanteDesk, the system redirects this user to a request module at clientwebsite.com/web/app.php/portal/.
 A user should register or provide log in details in order to create a ticket.

 ![Login Page](img/Login.jpg)